Jamdoog/ansible-teleport/README.md

 - Install teleport via DEB/RPM with GPG check
 - Install teleport from tarball with GPG check (None apt/rpm systems)
 - Enroll automatically as a node for SSH
+- Automatically deploy "commands"/labels for SSH and Application such as Kernel, Teleport & more versioning.

 Requirements
 ------------